 Kids N Action

-Located in the neighborhood of Borough Park, Kids N Action is both a major rainy day and birthday party destination for area families.
+Located in the neighborhood of Borough Park, with its impressive indoor playground, Kids N Action is both a major rainy day and birthday party destination for area families.
 The huge space contains a large, four-level softplay structure with ramps, slides, passageways and more.
 A separate, lower-key toddler area can also be found here, for the youngest of visitors, and thrill-seekers can take a spin on the mini indoor rollercoaster, which goes forward and backwards.
 A more mellow ride is available on a tiny train, which snakes under the large play structure, and for the older/taller kids, there's even a small go-kart track.
 Other amusements include many arcade and carnival games (tickets can be redeemed for small prizes) as well as an on-site cafe with basic snacks and drinks.
 Softplay (the big structure and toddler area) is $8 on the weekdays and $10 on weekends; Softplay plus the rollercoaster, train and go-karts is $16 on weekdays and $18 on weekends.
 Note: Kids N Action is not open on Saturdays until one hour after sundown.

 1149 McDonald Ave.